gmadala/DP/README.md

      `# --no-verify`

-  - Another option is executing `grunt githooks` which will prepare pre-commit hook for you.
+  - Another option is executing `grunt githooks` which will prepare a pre-commit hook for you.

 #Grunt tasks
 -----------------------